-Lakes in South Carolina are a cultural institution and a way to pass the days in the great state.
-South Carolina’s pristine coastline and historic towns may get a lot of attention, but for most residents, they’re happiest fishing, relaxing, swimming, or boating around its lakes
+Lakes in South Carolina are a cultural institution and a way to pass the days in the great state as the weather gets hot.
+South Carolina’s pristine coastline and historic small towns may get a lot of attention, but for most residents, they’re happiest fishing, relaxing, swimming, or boating around the SC lakes.

-It shouldn’t come as much as a surprise as the state is far from lacking in the lake department.
-This is in large part due to the numerous manmade lake throughout the state, but it’s tough to complain about that when they’re so enjoyable these days.
+It shouldn’t come as a surprise as the state is far from lacking in the lake department.
+This is largely due to the numerous manmade lake throughout the state, but it’s tough to complain about that when they’re so enjoyable these days.

 These are the best lakes in South Carolina.

-Take a day’s float in Lake Murray.
+Take a day’s float in Lake Murray, not far from Columbia, and one of the best lakes in South Carolina.
 The calm waters are ideal for setting sail, and dozens of marinas make put-ins easier.
 The lake was once the world’s largest dam, and a thriving recreation scene has naturally developed alongside the hydroelectric power providing waters.

 Nowadays, the lake consists of 500 miles ripe for exploration, enough beauty to establish the lake as the jewel of South Carolina.

 Once you’ve had your fill of boating, drop anchor on the Dreher Island State Recreation Area for a pristine picnic lunch.
 There are several camping options along the lake, as well as Airbnbs and cottages so that you can stick around well after sunset.

 Lake Greenwood belongs to Greenwood County, and the folks in that county have been looking after this lake to build a thriving fishing community.
 Locals gravitate around Ware Shoals, and are always happy to show around visitors.